Categories

 November 2019: In the same year that Hulu announced its first live TV price increase, it announced another.
 This time the increase was $10, bringing the cost of the base package up to $54.99 per month.
 The price increase came into effect on December 18 and affected both new and existing subscribers.

 November 2020: Exactly one year later, the next Hulu Live TV price increase was announced.
-Similar to the previous once, Hulu increased the price of a subscription by $10, bringing the total to $64.99 per month.
+Similar to the previous once, Hulu increased the price of a subscription by $10, bringing the total to $64.99 a month.
 This was the second year in a row that a Hulu Live TV price increase took effect on December 18.

 December 2021: For the third year in a row, Hulu Live TV encountered another price increase at the end of the calendar year.
 However, this one was a little different for a couple of reasons.
 Firstly, the increase was only $5 and not $10.
-Secondly, Disney+ and ESPN+ were also bundled with the live TV subscription.
+Secondly, Disney+ and ESPN+ were also bundled with the live TV plan.

 DateIncrease p/mPrice p/m